Fload2000/Autofan/README.md

 # Overview
 This is script for an automated fan control for the Raspberry-Pi.
 It sets the fan speed depending on the chip temperature.
-There is even a silentime, where the fan should not spin (f.a at night if the Raspberry-Pi is in your Bedroom and you want to keep it quiet)
+There is even a silentime, where the fan should not spin (e.g. at night if the Raspberry-Pi is in your Bedroom and you want to keep it quiet)

 # Setup - Hardware
 Wiring:
 ![alt text](https://github.com/Fload2000/Autofan/blob/master/src/img/wiring.png "Wiring")

-# Setup - Script
+# Setup/Customize - Script
+There a basically three things you can setup/customize in this script:
+### (1) FanPin

+### (2) Desired temperature of the CPU

+### (3) Time when the fan should not spin

 # Start script on startup